-Once again, as with CJA's May 18, 1992 letter to Senate Majority Leader Mitchell (Exhibit "B-1") and CJA's May 27, 1996 letter to Chairman Hatch (Exhibit "A-1"), CJA sent copies of the June 28, 1996 letter (Exhibit "I-1") to every member of the Senate Judiciary Committee.
-Additionally, copies were sent, both my mail and fax11, to then Senate Majority Leader Trent Lott and then Senate Minority Leader Thomas Daschle (Exhibit "I-2")12.
+the June 28, 1996 letter (Exhibit "I-1") to every member of the Senate Judiciary Committee.
+Additionally, copies were sent, both my mail and fax,10 to then Senate Majority Leader Trent Lott and then Senate Minority Leader Thomas Daschle (Exhibit "I-2").11

-Further underscoring the Committee's profound dysfunction and bad-faith was information CJA unexpectedly received within the next days.
+Within the next days, CJA unexpectedly received information further underscoring the Committee's profound dysfunction and bad-faith.
 This information was from two New York citizens active in the fight for good government and constitutional reform, Bill Van Allen and Faye Rabenda.
-They advised me that on June 7, 1996 -- just five days before Chairman Hatch's June 12, 1996 letter denying CJA's request to testify against Justice Kahn (Exhibit "F") -- they had made a trip to Washington to apprise the Committee of their strong opposition to Justice Kahn's confirmation.
-This, based on his politically-motivated decision in a public interest case involving local corruption in Duchess County.
-Such opposition, coming from
+They advised me that on June 7, 1996-which was just five days before Chairman Hatch's June 12, 1996 letter denying CJA's request to testify (Exhibit "F")-they had made a trip to Washington to apprise the Committee of their streng apposition to Justice Kahn's confirmation apprise the Committee of their strong opposition to Justice Kahn's confirmation.
+This, based on his politically-motivated decision-making in a public interest case involving local corruption in Duchess County.
+Although such opposition, coming from individuals who were separate and unrelated to CJA, should have had the effect of reinforcing CJA's opposition, likewise based on Justice Kahn's politically-motivated decision-making in a public interest case, also involving corruption, the Committee did not react accordingly.
+Instead, just as the counsel for the Committee had never interviewed CJA and requested from us the substantiating case file evidence, so likewise, they had not interviewed these individual citizens and requested their substantiating case file evidence.
+Indeed, the Committee did not even notify Mr. Van Allen and Ms. Rabenda of the June 25, 1996 "hearing" on Justice Kahn's confirmation or invite them to submit written opposition.